arthurmchr/moon/README.md

 ## Hotfixes

-If last master version needs hotfixes, we can do this fix directly on it, and then before a new stable version release we will do :
+If last master version needs hotfix, we can do this fix directly on it, and then before a new stable version release we will do :

 ```
 $(dev) git merge --no-ff master